HydroxideX/FindThePair/README.md

+# FindThePair
-# FindThePair: implemented using Javascript, HTML and CSS.
+- implemented using Javascript, HTML and CSS.
 - Simple Memory Game Where The Player Tries To Match Cards To Reveal The Whole Grid.
 - Go Enjoy The Game [Link](https://hydroxidex.github.io/FindThePair/).